flexcompute/tidy3d/docs/development/release/flow.rst

 .. code-block:: bash

-   git checkout develop
+   git checkout pre/x.x
-   git pull origin develop
+   git pull origin pre/x.x
    git checkout my_name/new_feature
-   git rebase -i develop
+   git rebase -i pre/x.x

 This will now open an editor that will allow you to edit the commits in the feature branch.
 There is plenty of explanations of the various